“It’s the only way to treat a white man.”

 Answering the call is a hard and long road, which makes it tempting to ignore.
 Due to the volatility and competition in our economy, and the great fear of screwing it up, it is tempting to lower our sights on what is possible.
 It’s easy to snack on small, surface-level wins like diverse TV shows, board members, entertainers, Olympians, politicians and scholarship winners.
 It's easy to comfort ourselves by saying it's not as bad as it used to be.
 It’s uncomfortable to face the reality that little has changed.
 Although racist attitudes of white people have dropped remarkably over the last 100 years, life is considerably less free and equal for BIPOC folks today than it was 50 years ago (Putnam, 2021).

 We would have generated an additional $16T in our economy over the last 2 decades (Citigroup, 2020).
 This is because the policies that liberate our BIPOC brothers and sisters from oppression and empower them to make their highest contribution, such as those that guarantee access to the basic necessities of life - living wages, affordable healthcare, family leave and education, safe communities -, also benefit poor and middle class white people.
 More white Americans would get what they need to become healthier, wealthier, more fulfilled, and more productive.
-This would mean there would be less incentive across the board to turn to crime to provide for oneself and family, and we would end to the preschool to prison pipeline that is currently laying waste to 2.2 million of our nation’s souls.
+This would mean there would be less incentive across the board to turn to vice to escape and numb, and crime to provide for oneself and family.
+We could end to the preschool to prison pipeline that is currently laying waste to 2.2 million of our nation’s souls.

-Our founding documents speak to a powerful purpose - a deep call for equality, justice and liberty, to welcome and treat everyone with dignity and respect.
+Our founding documents speak to a powerful purpose - a deep call for equality, justice and liberty, a healthy marriage of the eagle and bison, a commitment to welcome and treat everyone with dignity and respect.
 In 2021, our purpose means a living wage, which is $25-50/hr and less than a 30 minute commute, depending on the area (MIT, 2021).
 It means affordable healthcare (<5% of income).
 It means a safe, loving, stable and inclusive community.
 It means clean water, air and soil.
 It means healthy and affordable food.
 It means small class sizes.
 It means sustainable and affordable public transit and housing (<25% of income).
 It means we are free from oppression and have the right to vote.
 It means we do not get murdered by the police during a routine traffic stop.

 Our nation’s purpose means that no matter what color your skin is, who you love or worship or who your daddy is, you deserve dignity and respect.
 You deserve equal treatment under the law.
 You deserve the opportunity to discover, live and prosper from your purpose.
 You deserve to belong and realize your full potential in your life and career.